scalar-labs/scalardb/docs/how-to-write-a-good-transaction.md

 ```

 The APIs for CRUD operations (`get()`/`scan()`/`put()`/`delete()`/`mutate()`) could throw `CrudException` and `CrudConflictException`.
-If you catch `CrudException`, it indicates some failure  (e.g., database failure and network error) happens during a transaction so you should cancel the transaction (or you should retry the transaction after the failure/error is fixed).
+If you catch `CrudException`, it indicates some failure (e.g., database failure and network error) happens during a transaction, so you should cancel the transaction or retry the transaction after the failure/error is fixed.
-If you catch `CrudConflictException`, it indicates conflicts happen during a transaction so that you can retry the transaction preferably with well-adjusted exponential backoff on the basis of your application and environment.
+If you catch `CrudConflictException`, it indicates conflicts happen during a transaction so that you can retry the transaction, preferably with well-adjusted exponential backoff based on your application and environment.
 The sample code retries three times maximum and sleeps 100 milliseconds before retrying the transaction.

 Also, the `commit()` API could throw `CommitException`, `CommitConflictException`, and `UnknownTransactionException`.
-If you catch `CommitException`, similar to `CrudException`, you should cancel the transaction at that time.
+If you catch `CommitException`, like the `CrudException` case, you should cancel the transaction or retry the transaction after the failure/error is fixed.
-If you catch `CommitConflictException`, similar to the `CrudConflictException` case, you can retry the transaction.
+If you catch `CommitConflictException`, like the `CrudConflictException` case, you can retry the transaction.
 If you catch `UnknownTransactionException`, you are not sure if the transaction succeeds or not.
-In such a case, you need to check if the transaction is committed successfully or not and retry it if it is failed.
+In such a case, you need to check if the transaction is committed successfully or not and retry it if it fails.
 How to identify a transaction status is delegated to users.
 You may want to create a transaction status table and update it transactionally with other application data so that you can get the status of a transaction from the status table.

 ### For Two-phase Commit Transactions

 You need to handle more exceptions when you use [Two-phase Commit Transactions](two-phase-commit-transactions.md) because you additionally need to call the `prepare()` API (and the `validate()` API when required).

 The `prepare()` API could throw `PreparationException` and `PreparationConflictException`.
-If you catch `PreparationException`, that indicates something terrible happens (e.g., database failure, network error, and so on), so you should cancel the transaction (or you should retry the transaction after the failure/error is fixed).
+If you catch `PreparationException`, like the `CrudException` case, you should cancel the transaction or retry the transaction after the failure/error is fixed.
-If you catch `PreparationConflictException`, that indicates transaction conflict happens so that you can retry the transaction after a little while.
+If you catch `PreparationConflictException`, like the `CrudConflictException` case, you can retry the transaction.

 Also, the `validate()` API could throw `ValidationException` and `ValidationConflictException`.
-If you catch `ValidationException`, similar to `PreparationException`, so you should cancel the transaction at that time.
+If you catch `ValidationException`, like the `CrudException` case, you should cancel the transaction or retry the transaction after the failure/error is fixed.
-If you catch `ValidationConflictException`, similar to `PreparationConflictException`, you can retry the transaction after a little while.
+If you catch `ValidationConflictException`, like the `CrudConflictException` case, you can retry the transaction.

 ## Guidelines for the `Consensus Commit` transaction manager

 ### Limitations

 - Blind writes are not allowed.
 So you must read a record before writing it in a transaction
 - Currently, reading already written records is not allowed
 - Currently, scan operations are not allowed for now in the `EXTRA_WRITE` serializable strategy in the `SERIALIZABLE` isolation level

 ### For Two-phase Commit Transactions

 - You can call `prepare()` of coordinator and participants in parallel.
-Likewise, you can call `validate()` of coordinator and participants in parallel.
+Likewise, you can call `validate()` of coordinator and participants in parallel
 - `commit()` and `rollback()` must be called in coordinator first and then in participants
 - Don't forget to call `validate()` when you use the `EXTRA_READ` serializable strategy in the `SERIALIZABLE` isolation level